Tagging Conversion Events On Your Website | Rain's Guidelines and Decision-Making Criteria

 When changes are made on a landing page we’re sending traffic to, it’s likely our internal tracking, your campaigns, and your GA4 data will be impacted.
 For this reason, it’s crucial that you communicate with us if the below changes are made, so we can reconfigure our conversion tagging and keep your campaigns running and attributing correctly.

-• Change on CTA variables: We use buttons' text as well as unique variable parameters to tag buttons such as click_text and click_url.
+Change on CTA variables: We use buttons' text as well as unique variable parameters to tag buttons such as click_text and click_url.
 If any of these values are changed at all, we can lose tracking abilities (even capitalizing a letter).

-• Landing Page Redirection: To enhance the accuracy of our tagging, we define triggers based on page path values.
+Landing Page Redirection: To enhance the accuracy of our tagging, we define triggers based on page path values.
 If a landing page is redirected or the page’s URL changes at all, we will lose tracking on that landing page.
 For example, if the page path changes from /test-bank to a new redirected page path of /bank-test, our tracking capability for that landing page will be lost.

 There is also a potential risk of losing our ability to analyze trends if major changes are made.
-We should always weigh the importance of a change against the cost of losing our ability to compare data on the updated landing page vs. historical data relevant to previous configuration.
+We should always weigh the importance of a change against the cost of losing our ability to compare data on the updated landing page vs. historical data relevant to the previous configuration.

 Lastly, continuous changes can negatively affect campaign optimization.
 Changes in conversion events and data collected can hinder the ability of campaigns to self-optimize as they normally do based on user website behavior.